-How to connect Windows Server machines to Azure by using Azure Arc
+How to onboard on-premise Server to Azure Arc

 In this post I want to show step by step how you can onboard and connect your on-premise Windows Server machines (bare metal or virtual machines) to Azure Arc.